AlexSissoko/dialogflowMemories/README.md

     gcloud projects add-iam-policy-binding [PROJECT-ID] \
 	--member serviceAccount:[SA-NAME]@[PROJECT-ID].iam.gserviceaccount.com --role roles/[roleType]
     ```

 Typical role value should be `dialogflow.client` as [roleType].
 However, I've encountered bugs where the first gservice account that you create in the client role
 somehow doesn't work properly (can't use dialogflow api).
 Creating a second gservice account
 and then giving it the client role will work as intended.
 Also, if you're lazy and also need other
 permissions, you can grant the `dialogflow.admin` role to the service account.
 But, this is a bad
 way to do things.
 Creating a second gservice account and giving it the client role is recommended.

-<a name="ActivateServiceAccount"></a>

 ### Activating a service account
 Refer to [Activate Service Account](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) for more detailed explanations and examples.